1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 “This was the situation exploited by Lysenko, who declared genetics to be a tool of reactionary American imperialism.”
 (Medvedev and Lerner, p.
 114)

-“Thus, the Minister
-of Agriculture, Benediktov, issued an order (No. 1530, Octo¬
-ber 6, 1948) decreeing cessation of all genetic research in
-animal husbandry;”
-(Medvedev and Lerner, p.
-126)

 “His assignment apparently had been to
 watch Zhukovsky’s school.”
 (Medvedev and Lerner, p.
 129)